Facebook, Instagram, Linkedin, and Twitter are social media channels we have joined over time. What happens when we die in these channels?

-Basically, your Digital Executor is someone you designate to help settle your digital estate, and it could be the same Executor/s of your Last Will and Testament.
+Your Digital Executor is someone you designate to help settle your digital estate, and it could be the same Executor/s of your last will.

-You need to consider how this person/these people can access your digital assets to be dealt with as you state in your digital Will.
+It would be best to consider how this person/these people could access your digital assets to be dealt with, as you state in your digital Will.

 Decide What You Want to be Done With These Assets

 Depending on the nature of the property, the way you want different types of digital property managed may vary.
 While you may want some assets to be archived and saved, others to be deleted or erased, while others should be in transfer to family members, friends, or business colleagues.
 For each digital account or asset, specify how you’d like your Digital Executor to handle that asset.
 While your wishes may conflict with some companies’ terms of service, it’s still valuable to your Executor to know your wishes.

 Do any of the assets have monetary value?